marcelotournier/colab/README.md

 Setup library for using my private APIs in Google colab, without having to copy secrets in notebooks.

 # Instructions:
-Followed the guides to setup google cloud account and storage (free tier is enough) https://colab.research.google.com/notebooks/snippets/gcs.ipynb
+FIRST OF ALL - setup google cloud account and storage (free tier is enough) https://colab.research.google.com/notebooks/snippets/gcs.ipynb

+Then, upload your dotenv secrets file there.

 # Usage example:
 Check an usage example in the notebook: